unartig/sepsis_osc/typst/main_thesis.typ

 === Selected Works

 = Dynamic Network Model (DNM) <sec:dnm>
+#TODO[
+  #list(
+    [Sepsis Modeling],
+    [Complex Systems],
+    [Network Physiology],
+  )
+]

+As outlined in @sec:sepsis, the macroscopic multi-organ failure associated with sepsis is driven by a dysregulated cascade of signaling processes on a microscopic level (see @sec:sepbio).
+This involves a massive amount of interconnected components, where the connections mechanics and strenghts can vary over time and space.
+The interactions can differ substantially between tissues and as sepsis progresses, biochemical thresholds change the behavior of cells @Callard1999Cytokines.
+In essence, cell-to-cell and cell-to-organ interaction in septic conditions involve highly dynamic, nonlinear and spatio-temporal relationships @Schuurman2023Complex, which cannot be fully understood by a reduction to single time-point analyzes.
+While many individual elements of the process are understand in isolation, we still fail to capture the complete picture.

+To address these challenges "Network Physiology" provides the necessary tools.
+It enables the study of human physiology as a complex, integrated system, where emergent dynamics arise from interactions that cannot be explained by their individual parts alone.
+Rather than focusing on the isolated elements, Network Physiology focuses on the coordination and interconnection among the diverse organ systems and sub-systems @Ivanov2021Physiolome.
+This approach translates to the mesoscopic level, i.e. the in-between, of the human body, trying to capture the interactions that collectively determine the overall physiological function.

 The Parenchymal (@odep1 and @odek1) and Immune (@odep2 and @odek2) layer and their respective states of the dynamical system naturally are consistent with the two cornerstones of the Sepsis-3 definition @Sepsis3, i.e. #acr("SOFA") score and suspicion of an infection.

 Healthy $->$ sync $mean(dot(phi)^1_j)$ and $mean(dot(phi)^1_j)$